ferret documentation#

 Installation#

-To install our latest stable release, run this command in your terminal:
+To install our latest stable release in default mode (which does not include the depenencies for the speech XAI functionalities), run this command in your terminal:

 pip install -U ferret-xai

-This is the preferred method to install ferret, as it will always install the most recent stable release.
+These are the preferred methods to install ferret, as they will always install the most recent stable release.

 If you don’t have pip installed, this Python installation guide can guide you through the process.